Who needs a vacation abroad when you’ve got the beauty of your own country to explore?

 Route 66 is one of the most famous routes in the whole of America for its exciting scenery.
 Known as the Mother Road, Route 66 was one of America’s original highways.
-You don’t have to follow the entire route to California if you want to keep it local, as the route in Illinois features a variety of sights.
+You don’t have to follow the entire route to California (see also ‘15 Cool Things To Do In Temecula On Your Trip‘) if you want to keep it local, as the route in Illinois features a variety of sights.

 Start your 300-mile road trip in the heart of Chicago before following the route down to Joliet to Bloomington.
 Here, we recommend checking out the Illinois Route 66 Hall of Fame and Museum in Pontiac.

 Between Bloomington and Springfield, you have to check out one of the most iconic roadside attractions, the 19-ft Paul Bunyan Hotdog Statue.
 From Springfield, the route takes you through Litchfield, which offers some of America’s most classic roadside cuisines.
 Save room for pie, is all we recommend.
 Lastly, the route takes you from Litchfield to Collinsville, where the Illinois section of the route finishes at the Old Chain of Rocks Bridge.

 If you’re looking for a road trip to complete in fall, why not take it one step further than visiting a haunted house at a theme park and complete a road trip filled with actual haunted locations?

 Illinois is home to some of the spookiest historical places, which means you don’t necessarily have to follow a specific route.
 Still, here is our guide of places to visit: